ritikaxx/Ment-Ed/README.md

-◦ People can connect to other like minded people through this community option.Students can post about the project idea they need assistance and will get their mentors who are experienced for their projects or can get team members from student community.◦ Mentors can get help in the form of interns for their researrch based projects from the commom community.
+◦ People can connect to other like minded people through this community option.Students can post about the project idea they need assistance and will get their mentors who are experienced for their projects or can get team members from student community.

+◦ Mentors can get help in the form of interns for their researrch based projects from the commom community.
 Help seekers can rate/review the help which helps in the point system.

 # Point System
-mantained for both students and mentors.
+It is mantained for both students and mentors.
 Upon reaching a certain level of points in the scoreboard and if the user have atleast 2 verfied skils, they can connect with recruiters and request for a meeting with them.

 # Personalized Learning Path -
 ▪ Timetable- Users can maintain a timetable for all the courses and tests and get reminders before the scheduled time.

 ▪ Tracking bar / Suggestions/ Course Add/Drop etc.

 ▪ E-book Library- We are planning to add this feature of ebooks which will be accessible to all mentors and students.
 Here students/mentors can also add ebooks of their choice.

 # Gamification / Social Learning-
 Gamification features can turn learning into a friendly competition.
 It will engage learners, speed them through the modules, and increase compliance.

 ▪ Prizes, Badges , Offers , Rewards etc.

 ▪ Event passes, vouchers, scratch cards etc.

 # CHATBOT -